crim50n/minios-modules/README.md

 # minios-modules
-Here are the source codes for build modules in MiniOS.
+Here are the source codes for building modules in MiniOS.